shopsys/shopsys/docs/introduction/development-workflow-of-project-on-shopsys-framework.md

 1. [Create commit](https://git-scm.com/docs/git-commit) with descriptive commit message about changes you have made.

     !!! tip
-        We have [Guidelines for Creating Commits](../contributing/guidelines-for-creating-commits.md) for contributors to Shopsys Framework.
+        We have [Guidelines for Creating Commits](../contributing/guidelines-for-creating-commits.md) for contributors to Shopsys Platform.
         These guidelines suggest some best practices for creating commits that you could adopt on your project.

 1. [Push changes](https://git-scm.com/docs/git-push) to your remote GIT repository